louisbouwer/AdvancePoker/README.md

 Regarding the source code in /app directory:
 •	Start with file main.py.
 •	All “print” statements in the game.py file was left intentionally for debugging reviews.
-•	The “treys” python module library to analyze a poker card hand was imported.
+•	The “treys” python library to analyze a poker card hand was imported.
+•   The "flask" python library to manage the web application framework.
 •	To install:  pip install treys